uuosio/pscdk/docs/pysrc/chain.md

 #### Returns

-pointer to a action struct
+pointer to an action struct

 #### See also